 Virtual Velocity 2021 kicked off on August 4th.
 Using the Filo event platform, all attendees are able to join interactive rooms to learn from experts and network with other business owners.
 There was a new session each Wednesday in August from 2-4pm EDT.
 For those not able to join us, we wanted to provide a brief summary of what each of our guest presenters had to say.
 Our final topic was TrueSign and electronic signatures.
-We were joined by Ray Zwiefelhofer of Worldox and Steve Santucci of Brother International, two of our newest TrueSign partners.

 You would be hard-pressed to find a single industry that doesn’t require signatures in some capacity.
 Between contracts, agreements, release forms, and verified documents, signatures are required to do business.
 Signatures authorize that you, the signer, have read and agreed to the terms stated in the document at hand.
 Signing a document doesn’t take more than a few seconds, but you’d be surprised to know how inconvenient traditional signature collection methods are these days.